 West Lake, called Hồ Tây in Vietnamese, is a popular residential area for foreigners, along with embassy residences.
 Around the lake, you’ll find many high-end restaurants and bars catering to crowds looking for a lovely night out.
 Depending on your location, you will get to see the stupa of Trấn Quốc Pagoda standing tall at 15 metres (49 feet).
 It is the oldest temple in Hanoi, built in AD 544 by Emperor Lý Nam Đế.

 We check thousands to find special and memorable experiences.

 From parks, museums to expert classes, there is something for you.

 Nightclub, Vietnamese, $$$

-sets the bar (pun intended) for the others to reach.
-Enjoy a cool evening cocktail looking over not one but two lakes — Tay Ho and Truc Bach, that are cut in the middle by one of the most picturesque streets in Hanoi, Thanh Nien.
-Open from 4pm, this is a great place to enjoy some pre-drinks while watching the sunset, and then head over to the Old Quarter where the party continues after midnight.
+Rooftop bars are aplenty in Hanoi, but the Summit Lounge at the Sofitel Hanoi sets the gold standard for the others to reach.
+Enjoy a cool evening cocktail while looking over not one but two lakes, Hồ Tây and Truc Bach, with one of the most picturesque streets in Hanoi, Thanh Niên, separating them.
+Opening at 4pm, this is a great place to enjoy some drinks while watching the sunset; afterwards, head over to the Old Quarter where the party continues after midnight.